MCNAIR CENTER GRANTS FOR

 - To conduct research that does not meet the criteria set forth above

-- Applications should be no more than 15 pages and include the following:
+Applications should be no more than 5 pages (not including the budget and justification) and must include the following:

 - The objectives of the project